awslabs/amazon-kinesis-client-ruby/README.md

 * The [Amazon Kinesis Forum][kinesis-forum]

 ## Release Notes
+### Release 2.2.0 (2025-03-12)
+* [#1444](https://github.com/awslabs/amazon-kinesis-client/pull/1444) Fully remove dependency on the AWS SDK for Java 1.x which will reach [end-of-support by December 31st, 2025](https://aws.amazon.com/blogs/developer/announcing-end-of-support-for-aws-sdk-for-java-v1-x-on-december-31-2025/).
+  * The Glue Schema Registry integration functionality no longer depends on AWS SDK for Java 1.x.
+Previously, it required this as a transient dependency.
+  * Multilangdaemon has been upgraded to use AWS SDK for Java 2.x.
+It no longer depends on AWS SDK for Java 1.x.
+* [#89](https://github.com/awslabs/amazon-kinesis-client-ruby/pull/89) Upgrade logback.version from 1.3.14 to 1.5.16
+* [#89](https://github.com/awslabs/amazon-kinesis-client-ruby/pull/89) Upgrade netty.version from 4.1.108.Final to 4.1.118.Final

 ### Release 2.1.2 (January 22, 2025)
 * Upgraded to use version 2.6.1 of the [Amazon Kinesis Client library](https://github.com/awslabs/amazon-kinesis-client/blob/v2.6.1/CHANGELOG.md#release-261-2024-12-13).